willstepp/writings/joseph-the-son/jts-notes.md

 Action and Dialogue.
 Action and Dialogue.
 That is where the story shines.
 Avoid narration, exposition.
 Avoid creating a space where *you* can express *your* ideas.
 If you need internal thoughts, temporarily allow the character to take control of the narrative.

+Write about places and people and situations that speak to you.
+Don't be bored with it or else the reader will also be bored.

+Take care to explore various locations, lead the reader through a world they don't yet know.
+Avoid repetition.